-Previous Issues Volume 8 - Issue 1 - February 2017 Table of Contents - part 1 Introduction to Special Issue - Volume I (pp. 8-14), Eleni GRIVA and Angeliki DELIGIANNI
+Previous Issues Vol. 8 - Issue 1 - Feb 2017 Table of Contents part 1 Introduction to Special Issue - Volume I (pp. 8-14), Eleni GRIVA and Angeliki DELIGIANNI

 This RPLT Special Issue aims to bring to ‘dialogue’ different perspectives on research issues related to Content and Language Integrated Learning (CLIL) as an educational challenge.
 It addresses issues in the area of CLIL both at a national, in Greece, and international level, anddeals with concerns, which are relevant to a range of stakeholders, namely educational policy makers, researchers, teachers, material developers.
 The contributors of this issue report and discuss challenges of CLIL application in diverse contexts, insights in various research undertakings, and issues related to the provision of education and training for CLIL teachers.
 It is important that understanding the perspectives and responding to the challenges of CLIL method offer potentially powerful new ways for successful and effective implementation at all educational levels.

 Taking into consideration Marsh, Marsland and Stenberg, (2001) who maintain that CLIL is about using languages to learn, think and develop as well as the relatively recent birth of this major trend in education which shelters a variety of practices, we decided to place equal emphasis on theoretical and practical routes of CLIL in both European and Greek contexts.
 It is for this reason that this RPLTL special issue, dedicated to CLIL, is intended to complement issues considered from a theoretical as well as from an empirical and practical point of view, in two volumes.